slatedocs/slate/source/includes/v1/_introduction.md

 ## Starting Out ##

-Generate API credentials (Consumer Key & Consumer Secret) following instructions listed in [http://docs.woocommerce.com/document/woocommerce-rest-api/](http://docs.woocommerce.com/document/woocommerce-rest-api/) or you may also want to read through [https://woocommerce.github.io/woocommerce-rest-api-docs/#authentication](https://woocommerce.github.io/woocommerce-rest-api-docs/#authentication) to authenticate with the WP REST API.
+Generate API credentials (Consumer Key & Consumer Secret) following instructions listed in <a target="_blank" href="http://docs.woocommerce.com/document/woocommerce-rest-api/">http://docs.woocommerce.com/document/woocommerce-rest-api/</a> or you may also want to read through <a target="_blank" href="https://woocommerce.github.io/woocommerce-rest-api-docs/#authentication">https://woocommerce.github.io/woocommerce-rest-api-docs/#authentication</a> to authenticate with the WP REST API.

 We do not create a different credential set, rather we use WooCommerce's API credentials thereby you need to authenticate only once.